piranna/piranna.github.io/pages/hire-me.md

 they are the most creative and dynamic ones.
-I would like to work on research & development or on a company that has its own product, and a company that's mostly focused on the quality of their product over any other aspect, instead of being directed by sales or any predefined deadlines.
+I would like to work on research & development or on a company that has its own product, and a company that's mostly focused on the quality of their product over any other aspect, instead of being directed by sales department or any predefined deadlines.

 In short: I want to work on an engineering company, not just a technological one.